xnau/pardibee/readme.txt

 == Changelog ==

+= 1.7.1.1 =
+* fixed syntax error for sites running PHP 5.3 #1423
+* added filter for modifying the record edit URL #1426

 = 1.7.1 =
 * new "with selected" edit feature in admin list #1416
 * developer ads can now be disabled #1418